 We are engaging with the EU institutions to ensure that EU laws and policies respect and protect the rights of asylum seekers, refugees and migrants.

-We advocate for EU legislative reform which couples solidarity among member states with access to protection in the EU for those who need it, rather than externalizing the responsibility to protect asylum seekers to countries outside Europe.
+We advocate for EU member states to act in solidarity with each other, and for those who need it to get access to protection in the EU, rather than externalizing the responsibility to protect asylum seekers to countries outside Europe.

 Find out more